UlisesPe22/20260623_Ulises_Perez_Espinosa_9211079_DLBDSEDA02/README.md

+# Project Advanced Data Analysis

+**Note: It is recommended to run these notebooks in Jupyter Notebook to preserve the formatting and intended layout of the cells.**
 ## Summary of Analysis
 This analysis aimed to identify the most relevant topics within a civic complaints dataset, in which real-world Indian citizens reported issues concerning public services and infrastructure.
 To accomplish this task, two distinct Pipelines were implemented:
 * Pipeline A: encoded every complaint with SBERT, reduced the embeddings with UMAP, clustered them with HDBSCAN, and extracted topics using C-TF-IDF and KeyBERT.